kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 - **Hybrid CSR; Both client-side and server-side rendering(SSR)** &mdash;
   With this approach, you still build your SPA.
 But when a user requests your app, for example, the homepage, you would render the homepage's component into its static HTML **in your server** and serve it to the user.
 Then at the user's browser, [hydration](https://reactjs.org/docs/react-dom.html#hydrate) will happen so the whole thing becomes the intended SPA.

   The main benefits of this approach are that you get good SEO and users can see your stuff sooner(faster 'First Meaningful Paint').
 But there are downsides too.
-Apart from the extra maintenance costs, we will have to download the same payload twice&mdash;First, the HTML, and second, its Javascript counterpart for the 'hydration'.
+Apart from the extra maintenance costs, we will have to download the same payload twice&mdash;First, the HTML, and second, its Javascript counterpart for the 'hydration' which will exert significant work on the browser's main thread, prolonging the 'First time to interactive', and hence diminishing the benefits gained from a faster 'First meaningful paint'.

   The technologies that are adopted for this approach are [NextJs](https://nextjs.org/), [NuxtJs](https://nuxtjs.org/), and [GatsbyJs](https://www.gatsbyjs.org/).